appuio/ops-techlab/labs/332_update_host.md

 ...
 ```

-These excludes are set by using the official Openshift playbooks or when the binary atomic-openshift-excluder and atomic-openshift-docker-excluder.
+These excludes are set by using the official Openshift playbooks or when using the binary atomic-openshift-excluder and atomic-openshift-docker-excluder directly.
 We remove now the excludes and set it again for demonstration purpose.
 This is sometimes required, if you need to patch a system without using the Openshift playbooks and there are dependency errors.
 ```
 [ec2-user@master0 ~]$ ansible all -m shell -a "atomic-openshift-excluder unexclude && atomic-openshift-docker-excluder unexclude"